MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 For the workload architect, **SLOs should be considered as the main driver for many technical decisions**.
 SLOs can,

 - Serve as a critical input into architectural decisions when you consider additional dependencies.
 - Provide a near real-time view and shared understanding of the health of a workload to enable objective discussions.
-Also help the workload team prioritize efforts on reliability, new feature development, and other task.
+Also help the workload team prioritize efforts on improving reliability and new feature development.
 - Act as a primary signal for deployment operations, driving automated rollback if issues occur, and providing validation that changes achieved the expected user experience improvement.
-- Speed up remediation by focusing objectives, drive automated notification of issues to users, and build trust between teams of the organization, who are responsible for the SLO.
+- Speed up remediation and recovery by focusing on objectives, drive automated notification of issues to users, and build trust between teams of the organization, who are responsible for the SLO.

 > [!CAUTION]
 >
 > It's important to distinguish between Service Level Agreements (SLAs) and Service Level Objectives (SLOs).
-Although SLAs and SLOs might show similar data, their intent is different.
-An SLA is a formal contract between an organization and its customers that has financial and legal implications if the organization fails to deliver on the promise.
+Although SLAs and SLOs might use or even present similar data, their intent is different.
+An SLA is a formal contract, between an organization and its customers, which has direct financial and legal implications if the organization fails to deliver on the promise.
 SLOs are used to evaluate whether the potential downtime is within the tolerable limits.
 >
 > SLOs and SLAs share a business relationship and should be independently controlled.
 If the SLA serves as a business tactic, it may be intentionally set to a higher value based on the goals identified by the business owners.
 Conversely, SLOs can be higher.
-An example is class of workloads that cover mission-critical applications.
-If SLOs aren't met, organizations must react quickly to mitigate the negative consequences of the failed SLA.
-The [example](#example) shown in this article, sets a higher SLA to support business goals.
+Consider mission-critical workloads as an example.
+This class of workload can't afford longer downtimes because the consequent impact is significant, which could be financial loss and even loss of human safety.
+So, the SLOs typically target 99.999% uptime (commonly referred to as '5 9s').
+If those targets aren't met, organizations must react quickly to mitigate failures and prevent the outcomes of the failed SLA.
 >
+> The [example](#example) shown in this article, sets a higher SLA to support business goals.
+>
-> Cloud platform providers publish SLAs on their offerings.
+> Cloud platform and technology providers publish SLAs on their offerings.
 The SLAs should considered as part of the SLO calculation but shouldn't be used as-is without understanding the scope of coverage for the SLA.
 For more information, see [Assess the impact of Microsoft SLAs](#assess-the-impact-of-microsoft-slas).

 #### Common SLOs and influencing factors

 Every SLO targets a specific quality criteria.
 Consider these common SLOs for reliability.
 This list isn't exhaustive.
 Add SLOs based on your business requirements.

-- **Success rate** measures success of requests and that not every request returns an error.
+- **Success rate** measures success of requests and processes relative to those that return an error or fail in their task.
-- **Latency** measures the time elapsed between when a request for an operation is initiated and returned to the caller so that it can make use of the returned information.
+- **Latency** measures the time elapsed between when a request for an operation is initiated and the result is available or the process is complete.
-- **Capacity** measures the number of throttling-based responses to caller when capacity is available, and also when there's no capacity available.
+- **Capacity** measures measures concurrent usage, for example by using the number of throttling-based responses.
 - **Availability** measures uptime from the perspective of users.
-- **Throughput** measures a minimum data transfer rate over a time window, expressed in kilobytes per second.
+- **Throughput** measures a minimum data transfer rate over a time window, as a data-rate unit (such as kbit/s or Mbit/s) or units of work for a time period (such as, 100 documents per minute).

-**Have a good understanding of the scenarios and tolerances** for your workload on Azure.
+Have a good understanding of the scenarios and tolerances for your workload on Azure.
 Both Azure services and application components have a significant impact on the workload SLO.
 The overall SLO should be derived by combining the responses from this table.
 These questions are meant to serve as examples for evaluating the utility of the workload component:

 |Component characteristics|User interaction|Nuanced factors|
 |---|---|---|